-Washington requires all parties to record their mechanic’s lien within 90 days after last furnishing services, labor or materials to the project.
+Washington requires all parties to record their mechanics lien within 90 days after last furnishing services, labor or materials to the project.
 There are no excuses for a late filing — once the deadline has passed, it’s gone forever.
-If you record a tardy mechanic’s lien, it will be void.
+If you record a mechanics lien late in Washington, it will be void.

 Generally, filing a Washington mechanics lien is simple compared to some other states.
 Lien claimants will generally only need to bring their lien claim and their checkbook.
 Filing a mechanics lien isn’t free, but each county has its own fee schedule for recording documents, and those fees are subject to change.
 So, claimants are usually better off waiting to write their check until they’re sure what the filing fees will be.

 There are a few different ways to file a lien.
-Let’s discuss the 3 most common methods” filing in person, filing by mail, and electronically filing.
+Let’s discuss the 3 most common methods: filing in person, filing by mail, and filing electronically.

 However, in order to electronically record documents in Washington, a claimant will likely need to have an account with an electronic recording service provider, like Simplifile.
 Here’s a list of Washington counties Simplifile currently operates in: Simplifile E-recording in Washington.